About me

 Nesar Ramachandra, PhD

-I am a Computational Scientist at Argonne National Laboratory, Chicago working at the intersection of machine learning and scientific computing.
+I am a Computational Scientist at Argonne National Laboratory, Chicago working at the intersection of artificial intelligence and scientific research.
 My work focuses on developing innovative computational methods for scientific analyses, particularly in the fields of cosmology and astrophysics.

 Current Position